 The nicotine harm reduction spectrum, from most harmful to least: combustible cigarettes → cigars/pipes → heated tobacco → vaping → oral tobacco (snus) → nicotine pouches → patches/gum/lozenges.
 Moving down this spectrum at any point reduces harm, even if you don't quit nicotine entirely.

 If you smoke cigarettes, switching to anything else on the spectrum reduces harm.
 Vaping is not risk-free, but it eliminates combustion — the source of nearly all tobacco-related disease.
-Public Health England's estimate: vaping is roughly 95% less harmful than smoking.
-This doesn't mean safe.
-It means dramatically less harmful.
+Public Health England's much-cited 2015 estimate placed vaping at roughly 95% less harmful than smoking; this figure was a consensus opinion rather than a direct measurement and has been contested in the years since, but the broader scientific consensus continues to support vaping as substantially less harmful than smoking.
+The key word is substantially — not safe.

 Nicotine pouches and snus carry the lowest risk profile among consumer nicotine products.
 No combustion, no inhalation.
 Sweden's widespread snus use correlates with the lowest smoking-related disease rates in Europe.
 The data is real.